 I think she doesn’t.
 I think that she wouldn’t totally have the heart to do it, because Lydia has been living with this Whisperers’ philosophy but she still is not totally jaded by it.
 I think she would hesitate, and then I think if they hadn’t pulled the thing, if Daryl and Connie hadn’t rushed in with their scheme to save them, I think maybe Alpha would have actually just stabbed him herself.
 Maybe that’s what would have happened.
 I don’t think Lydia could have brought herself to do it.
-(Interview.)
+(Interview continues on next page.)

 NEXT PAGE: Michonne vs. Negan, and what’s coming up next